elastisys/compliantkubernetes/docs/user-guide/registry.md

 # Harbor - private container registry

-This guide gives an introduction to Harbor and where it fits in Compliant Kubernetes, in terms of reducing the compliance burden.
+This guide gives an introduction to Harbor and where it fits in Welkin, in terms of reducing the compliance burden.

 ## What is a container registry and why it is needed?